mmecheri/Data_Scientist_Rakuten_Project_Working_On_It/README.md

 This project focuses on **multimodal product classification** for Rakuten France.
 The goal is to predict product category codes (`prdtypecode`) using both **text** (product title & description) and **image** (product images) data.

 Originally developed as part of a **challenge** in a Data Scientist training program, this repository is a **work in progress** aimed at improving previous implementations and optimizing the classification model.

-**Current Status:** The project is undergoing improvements, with updates coming soon.

 ## Objectives
 - Improve classification accuracy beyond the initial baseline models.